An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: ACMS method

 \section{ACMS method}

-The ACMS method introduced in~\cite{Hetmaniuk2010} relies on an orthogonal splitting of $\HO$ into interface functions $\HtrG $ and local functions $\Hj$, $j=1,\ldots,J$, and on the availability of basis functions with local support; whereas functions in $\Hj$ generally have local support, interface basis functions with local support are constructed based on the edges and vertices that form $\Gamma$.
+The ACMS method introduced in~\cite{Hetmaniuk2010} relies on an orthogonal splitting of $\HO$ into interface functions $\HtrG $ and local functions $H^1_0(\Oj)$, $j=1,\ldots,J$, and on the availability of basis functions with local support; while functions in $H^1_0(\Oj)$ generally have local support, interface basis functions with local support are constructed based on the edges and vertices that form $\Gamma$.
 In \cite{Hetmaniuk2010}, orthogonality is characterized by the bilinear form associated to the elliptic problem.
-The basic idea of our extension of the ACMS method to Helmholtz problems is similar, but `orthogonality' is measured with respect to the sequilinear form $\sesH$.
+The basic idea of our extension of the ACMS method to Helmholtz problems is similar, but `orthogonality' is measured with respect to the sequilinear form $\sesH$ defined in \cref{eq:def_C}, which is not an inner product in general.
 Below we will construct spaces

 that are either associated to the subdomains $\Oj$ or to the interface $\Gamma$.
 In particular, the corresponding basis functions have local support and can be built locally.
 We now discuss the construction of the bubble space $\VhB$ and the interface space $\VhG$ in detail.